NexPlayer/Android-SDK/advanced.md

 });
 ```

-In `onVideoRenderCreate`, the code should ensure that the surface has already been created before passing the surface holder tosetDisplay.
-BecauseonViewRenderCreatecan run asynchronously, it may need to wait until the surface is created by sleeping and polling.
+In `onVideoRenderCreate`, the code should ensure that the surface has already been created before passing the surface holder to setDisplay.
+Because onViewRenderCreate can run asynchronously, it may need to wait until the surface is created by sleeping and polling.

-For example, if using the example code above,onVideoRenderCreatewould wait untilmSurfaceExists becomes true, using something like:
+For example, if using the example code above, onVideoRenderCreate would wait until mSurfaceExists becomes true, using something like:

 ```java
 while(!mSurfaceExists)